muhyrla/muhyrla/README.md

-- 👋 Hi, I’m @muhyrla
+- 👋 Hi, I’m muhyrla
 - 👀 I’m interested in Python Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Golang
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate wtih everyone
-- 📫 How to reach me | tg @muhyrlagod
+- 📫 How to reach me | telegram - @muhyrlagod

 <!---
 muhyrla/muhyrla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.